electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 host <- USB.Host(hardware.usb, [MyCustomDriver1, MyCustomDriver2, MyCustomDriver3]);
 ```
-But if all tree drivers are match the device interfaces they all
+But if all the three drivers match device interfaces they all
-are instantiated and started by the framework.
+are instantiated and started by the USB framework.

 ### Accessing Driver API